 How to Restart a Gas Furnace?

-If you have a gas furnace, each of the methods below can assist you in resetting it.
+If you have a gas furnace, each method below can assist you in resetting it.
 If you still can’t get the furnace to reset after trying these methods, turn it off and call a professional for furnace repair in Mesa, AZ.

 - Examine your pilot light to determine if it has gone out.